Room UF40, Psychology Building

 From Perception to Cognition: A Journey in Colour (Honours option)

-EEG sections for Specialist Techniques in Psychological Research and Brain Imaging in Cognitive Neuroscience
+EEG section for Specialist Techniques in Psychological Research

 Open to PhD supervision enquiries?